cilium/terraform-gke-ci-management-cluster/README.md

 ## Cluster-API

+> The setup for cluster api is optional and is only requrired if the operator is required to manage cluster based on ClusterAPI provisioner.

 First download clusterctl utiltiy provided by Cluster-API project and run `init` to set up cluster-api on the management cluster.